vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### How can I change my organization number?

-A company can not change its organization number.
+A company cannot change its organization number.

 Companies (merchants) sometimes merge with other companies, are acquired, etc.
 We sometimes get requests from companies that have "changed organization numbers",